-System objects are optimized for iterative processing.
+A System object™ is a specialized kind of MATLAB® object that is optimized for iterative processing.
 Use System objects when you need to call the step method multiple times or process data in a loop.
-When defining your own System object™, use the following suggestions to ensure that your code runs efficiently.
+When defining your own System object, use the following suggestions to help your code run efficiently.

 For best practices for including System objects in code generation, see System Objects in MATLAB Code Generation.